bitcobblers/DrillSergeant/README.md

 ## Empower the Developers

 With **JustBehave** we want to create a full featured behavior testing library without any dependency on foreign DSLs.  **JustBehave** provides a clean syntax for writing behavior tests using the gherkin syntax championed by [cucumber](https://cucumber.io/) entirely in C# code.
 By eschewing the use of custom DSLs the developer can focus on writing the tests themselves rather than layers of proxy code to act as a go-between for high level business specifications which are usually written by the developers anyway during the requirements gathering phase.
-Since the library ties into existing testing frameworks (e.g. xunit) it can be integrated directly into an existing build pipeline automatically with little-to-no additional effort.
+Since the library ties into existing the vstest testing platform it can be integrated directly into an existing build pipeline automatically with little-to-no additional effort.
 Finally, testing frameworks are already fully capable of generating their own reports and can be leveraged to turn a behavior test into a human-readable report.

 **JustBehave** provides the canvas to write behavior tests with many features automatically built-in.
 How the tests are actually written is up to the purview of the developers.  '